HitasiPatel/AvOps-complete/image-processor/.pipelines/README.md

 1. Run the **avops-dataops-foundation-iac-cd** and set up your environment on Azure.
 Refer this [document](../../core-infrastructure/.pipelines/README.md) on steps to run the pipeline.
 1. Create service connection -
-    - **Docker Registry** - This service connection is needed to login to the Axure Container Registry and push the image-processor docker image to the registry.
+    - **Docker Registry** - This service connection is needed to login to the Azure Container Registry and push the image-processor docker image to the registry.
 Name the service connection `acr_service_connection_{env}`, this is the format in which it is referred in the pipeline.
 Refer this [article](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) for more details and steps to create a service connection.

 ## Pipeline parameters